Generic Name: Atomoxetine (AT oh mox e teen)

 What do I need to tell my doctor BEFORE I take Atomoxetine?

-- If you have any of these health problems: Glaucoma, very bad heart disease, high blood pressure, or pheochromocytoma.
+- If you have any of these health problems: Glaucoma, heart disease, high blood pressure, or pheochromocytoma.

 This is not a list of all drugs or health problems that interact with atomoxetine.